Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: Are there different types of lung cancer?

-Q: What are the three types of non-small cell lung cancer?
+Q: What are the 3 types of non-small cell lung cancer?

-Squamous cell carcinoma occurs in men more than women.
-This kind of cancer tends to grow in the main airways and may cause symptoms earlier than other types of lung cancer.
+Squamous cell carcinoma tends to grow in the main airways and may cause symptoms earlier than other types of lung cancer.
 It is almost always found in smokers.

 Large-cell carcinoma is a less common kind of lung cancer.
 This type tends to be faster growing and is more likely to spread to distant parts of the body.